Estimated reading time: 13 minutes

 Over the past year, you may have noticed a significant increase in our health and beauty budget category.

-Recently a CBB fan told me she was unsubscribing because we were no longer frugal.
+Recently, a CBB fan told me she was unsubscribing because we were no longer frugal.

 I don’t disclose every part of our life when I share our monthly budget.
 However, I wanted you to know this.

-For now, the laser hair removal is almost completed on her entire body to reduce any folliculitis.
+The laser hair removal is almost completed on her entire body to reduce any folliculitis.

 Budgets Often Change Without Notice